Syntaxpert/Quote-Generator/README.md

 > Simply load the page, click the button, and receive a randomly generated quote from a curated collection.
 > It's perfect for daily inspiration or whenever you need a quick boost of positivity.
 >
->  **How it Affects the World**: Discover how powerful words can influence and inspire lives by reading this insightful [article on the impact of inspirational quotes](https://www.fastcompany.com/3051432/why-inspirational-quotes-motivate-us).
+>  **How it Affects the World**: Discover how powerful words can influence and inspire lives by reading this insightful [Science behind why quotes motivate us](https://www.fastcompany.com/3051432/why-inspirational-quotes-motivate-us).

 ## 🚀 Features